JujitsuGang/Extraction-Toolkit-OpenUE/README_EN.md

 ### models module

 It stores our three main models, the relationship recognition model for the single sentence, the named entity recognition model for the relationship in the known sentence, and the inference model that integrates the first two.
-It is mainly derived from the defined pre-trained models in t
+It is mainly derived from the defined pre-trained models in the `transformers` library.

+### lit_models module

+The code is mainly inherited from `pytorch_lightning.Trainer`.
+It can automatically build model training under different hardware such as single card, multi-card, GPU, TPU, etc. We define `training_step` and `validation_step` in it to automatically build training logic fo